Vivekkashyap043/likhog/README.md

  - Add file/image uploads and a rich-text editor for articles.
  - Add rate-limiting and stronger security layers for production.

- ---

- If anything in this README is unclear or you want me to add screenshots or step-by-step walkthroughs (e.g., how to create a Gmail App Password), tell me which part and I'll expand it.
-Happy to add a short "quick start" script or docker-compose file if you want a one-command dev environment.

- ---

  Author: Vivek Kashyap — contact: vivekkashyap043@gmail.com